 The only bar in the city for women who date women has a screaming deal on tacos on Tuesdays—$1 for beef or bean tacos, $2 for chicken tacos, and $2 Tecates.
 On Wednesday night, there is karaoke at 9 p.m., and on Thursdays, well drinks are only $3.

 This is where the dancing happens.
 Raised platforms, disco lights, etc. Once a stalwart testament to enduring gayness, Neighbours these days welcomes more and more bachelorette parties.
-But with more than 30 years under its belt—the place is older than most of its clientele—Neighbours still hosts plenty of queer nights, and you'll find a range of sexual expression and orientation on the dance floor.
-Plus: talent competitions on Tuesdays, go-go boys Wednesday and Thursdays, house and EDM on Fridays and Saturdays, and Seattle's longest running Latino dance night on Sundays.
+But with more than 30 years under its belt—the place is older than most of its clientele—Neighbours still hosts plenty of queer nights.

 Three floors of gay bar with dancing up top, R Place also hosts live drag shows, RuPaul's Drag Race viewing parties, and karaoke (on Sundays, Mondays, and Tuesdays at 9 p.m.).
 Other nights, the dancing starts at 10 p.m., and on Wednesdays and Thursdays, there's no cover.

-The leather bar with the best music, hands-down.
-They also have underwear parties on Saturdays, a urinal trough, video projections, an outdoor patio, and screamingly fun parties.
+They have underwear parties on Saturdays, a urinal trough, video projections, an outdoor patio with a string of Christmas lights overhead, and screamingly fun parties.

-Kremwerk, located downstairs, is like a Berlin techno club, which, in addition to hosting actual DJs from Berlin, also has queer parties, such as Kings, a drag king show.
+Kremwerk, located downstairs, is sometimes like a Berlin techno club and sometimes like a punk drag performance venue.
+Go on the drag nights—but be prepared to get a little blood on you if you sit in the front row.
+(Or white paint.
+True story.)
 Upstairs is the tiny, fun Timbre Room, with a small bar and small dance floor that plays host to popular house music parties and drag events.

 The best night to visit this gay bar is the first Saturday of the month—kink night.
 Guys dress up in the most amazing stuff (or sometimes almost nothing at all).
-On other nights, go for the slide show of naked men on the TVs, the pool tables, darts, and inexpensive bar food.
+On other nights, go for the slide show of naked men on the TVs, the pool table, and the darts.